GSS-Cogs/de-templater/README.md

 Each journey consists of multiple questions/steps, with each question step having multiple possible answers referred to as choices.

-Every choice has an index number and a text field (the question the user will be asked) as well as a few optional special fields (there are examples of each of these in the default journey).
+Every choice has an index number and a text field (the question the user will be asked) and the default choices for the users - as well as a few optional special fields (there are examples of each of these in the default journey).

 * `pops` - a list of identifiers for questions (from later in the journey) we wish to remove if a given choice is selected - this gets us primitive control flow.
 * `guidance` - fields from info.json we wish to be displayed on screen when the question is asked.